One of the easiest palms to grow in a variety of climate types would have to be the Chinese Fan palm.

 If you live in zone 8 or above, the Chinese Fan palm is a great one to start with if you are new to growing palms.

-They are for anyone who want a maintenance free palm for growing indoors or outdoors to achieve that tropical look and add ornamental value to just about any landscape.
+They are for anyone who wants a maintenance-free palm for growing indoors or outdoors to achieve that tropical look and add ornamental value to just about any landscape.

-They are also an ideal choice for smaller yards where larger palms may cause a problem
+They are also PERFECT for smaller yards where larger palms may cause a problem.

 Any Drawbacks To the Chinese Fan Palm?